shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 --> Information can be passed into functions as arguments.
 --> Arguments are specified after the function name, inside the parentheses.
 You can add as many arguments as you want, just separate them with a comma.
---> Arguments are often shortened to args in Python documentations.
+--> Arguments are often shortened to "args" in Python documentations.
 --> The following example has a function with one argument (fname).
 When the function is called, we pass along a first name, which is used inside the function to print the full name:
 --> Eg :-